Asmir Avdukić

-Asmir Avdukić (born 13 May 1981) is a Bosnian former footballer who played as a goalkeeper.
+Asmir Avdukić (born 13 May 1981) is a Bosnian football manager and former player who played as a goalkeeper.
+He is the current manager of the Bosnia and Herzegovina U17 national team.

 Club career

 Avdukić previously played for Kamen Ingrad in the Croatian Prva HNL.

 He had 19 clean sheets with FK Borac Banja Luka in 2010–11 season.

 In February 2012, Avdukić moved to Persepolis, but he could not play in 2011–12 season.
 He played in 2012 AFC Champions League.

 International career

 Avdukić made his senior debut for Bosnia and Herzegovina in an April 2004 friendly match against Finland and has earned a total of 3 caps, scoring no goals.
 His final international was a February 2013 friendly against Slovenia.